Insight

 PLG encourages businesses to be laser-focused on their users and put their experience with the product at the core of everything the company does to improve it.

 Early-stage consumer businesses should center everything they do around a Muse, who serves as both instruction and inspiration.
 Brands will have many cohorts, but they should have only one Muse for whom they develop everything.
-Think about the Muse as a persona in culture: at Trader Joe’s, that Muse is a “substitute teacher who drives a late model Volvo,” and they orient everything in their operations around that person.
+Think about the Muse as a persona in culture: for Trader Joe’s, that Muse is a “substitute teacher who drives a late model Volvo,” and they orient everything in their operations around that person.

 4. Ideate fast, delight faster